chdalski/ckad/README.md

 # CKAD Exam Preparation

-The repository provides exercises to prepare yourself for the Certifite Kubernetes Application Developer (CKAD) Exam.
+The repository provides exercises to prepare you for the Certified Kubernetes Application Developer (CKAD) Exam.

 ## Prerequisites